 An integrated set of activities designed to raise student awareness of real-life business moral dilemmas while gaining practical experience in the implementation and operation of business ethics programs and departments.
 Students write business cases, draft corporate codes of conduct, and study cases and laws related to corporate governance.
-Students interact with business ethics professionals and The Soderquist Center for Leadership and Ethics.
+Students interact with business ethics professionals and The Soderquist Center.
 Offered in online format.
-An additional fee associated with this course.